-Eligibility for PRC One-Time Assistance rent/mortgage payments require a sustainability determination to be completed.
-This sustainability determination helps ensure that the AG can continue meeting its shelter obligation in later months, without temporary One-Time Assistance.
+Eligibility for PRC Emergency Assistance rent/mortgage payments require a sustainability determination to be completed.
+This sustainability determination helps ensure that the AG can continue meeting its shelter obligation in later months, without temporary Emergency Assistance.
 Applications for temporary housing are not subject to a sustainability determination.

 The sustainability determination is made using a 30-day forward-looking budget period, beginning on the day after the PRC application was received.
-All countable income that is projected to be received during this period is used to compute sustainability.
-Sustainability can also be demonstrated when the applicant can show 12 months of employment and/or unemployment compensation prior to the date of application and that they are seeking employment by registering with Ohio Means Jobs.
+All countable income that is projected to be received or earned during this period is used to compute sustainability.
+Sustainability can also be demonstrated when the applicant can do both of the following:

+• Show 12 (non-consecutive) months of employment and/or unemployment compensation in the 24 months prior to the date of application; and

+• that they are seeking employment by registering with Ohio Means Jobs.